Emesall/swing-server-tictactoe/README.md

 Application created in order to learn more about programming in Java.

-App was ONLY tested in a localhost so there will be probably some client<->server issues once it's deployed.
+App was ONLY tested in a localhost so there might be some client<->server issues once it's deployed.